meuter/dotfiles/README.md

     # is executed will be configured with `set -eou pipefile`.
 Therefore
     # if it fails on any command, the execution will halt and
     # an error message will be displayed.
+    #
+    # NOTE: this function is mandatory
     echo -n
 }

 function uninstall_package() {
     # This function is used to uninstall the packages.
 It will be
     # executed in the exact same way as `install_pakage`.
+    #
+    # NOTE: this function is mandatory
     echo -n
 }